 Get-WmiObject -class "Win32_PhysicalMemoryArray"

-The MemoryDevices column indicates how many memory slots are available in your computer while MaxCapacity tells you how much total of RAM you can install.
+The MemoryDevices column indicates how many memory slots are available on your computer while MaxCapacity tells you how much total of RAM you can install.

 To get the info from a remote computer, use -computername switch to the cmdlet.
 For example,